vaishnavi31/Product-purchase-detection/README.md

 Reference(s): "Did you buy it already?", Detecting Users Purchase-State From Their Product-Related Questions by Lital Kuchy, David Carmel, Thomas Huet & Elad Kravi

 ### Domain-specific Challenges

+Ambiguity in Product Descriptions:
+Challenge: Figuring out what customers mean in their diverse product-related questions can be tricky due to the sometimes unclear product descriptions.

+Dynamic Product Catalog:
+Challenge: Products on Amazon change a lot.
+Adapting our system to always understand the latest products and features is a constant challenge.

 ### KPI’s